dineshmanideep/captcha_cracknet/README.md

 ## 🔄 Submission Guidelines
 1. Clone the repository and make branch with your name(actual_name ;) )
 2. for each week assignment make a folder and push your submission into the specific branch
+3. upload ipynb notebook instead of other formats